jflynn129/WNCInterface_M2Xdemo/README.md

 Update stream value
 -------------------

-The following functions will post one single value to a stream:
+The following functions will post a single value to a stream:

 ```
 template <class T>